nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/day-to-day/dev-sandbox.md

 Thus, the OpenShift project offers two such sandbox environments that can be managed directly via the OpenShift developer admin:

-- a Development environment (DEV):It is meant to continuously be updated with the latest work.
-- a User Acceptance Testing environment (UAT):It is meant for validation and requires manual approval.

 These two environments share a MongoDB server and an Elasticsearch server, but each has its own MongoDB database and ElasticSearch index.

 ## OpenShift Web Console